-We have on the one hand side here all the assets of the business, cash and non-cash.
-And then on the other side we have the financing activities-- specifically, liability plus equity.
-We will break down equity into smaller categories-- one being the contributed capital.
-That's the money the owners provide to the business, that they contribute-- and then earned capital.
-That's the money the business actually earns from its operations.
-Then we have the income statement-- revenue, expenses, net income.
-And we know that our net income will flow here into this earned capital component with the profits we generate.
+Source: Simon (2021)

-Let’s generate a few business activities and see how they would actually flow into the financial statements effects template.
-So a simple one would be, the owner puts money into the business.
-We've done this with the coffee stand, so let's just use Jamie as an example.
-She puts $120 of her own money into the business, and let's just say she does that with cash.
-So what we would do is, we put $120 under cash, and then we put $120 under contributed capital.
+The financial statement effects template is structured according to the balance sheet equation.
+On the one side are all the assets of the business, separated into cash and non–cash.
+On the other side are the financing activities: liability plus equity.
+We break equity down into smaller categories: contributed capital (the money that the owners provide to the business) and earned capital (the money the business earns from its operations).
+The income statement shows the revenue, expenses, and net income.
+The balance sheet is linked with the income statement through retained earnings, as net income that is not distributed to shareholders through dividend payments flows into earned capital.

-Now, in this financial statements effect template, each row has to balance.
-So we have to have $120 here on the assets side and $120 on the liability and equity side.
-And that's exactly the case, so this transaction balances.
-So that's important, that each time we go through this template we make sure that the balance sheet equation holds-- assets equal liability plus equity.
+The best way to understand the template is to see how specific business activities flow into it.
+Consider a simple financing activity in which the owner puts money into the business.
+Jamie puts $120 of their own cash into the coffee shop business.
+The template therefore has $120 under cash and $120 under contributed capital.
+Each row has to balance, so the template has $120 on the assets side and $120 on the liability and equity side.
+Every time a change is made to the template, the balance sheet equation (assets = liability + equity) must continue to hold.

-Let's make it a bit more complex.
-Let's just say, for the 120 we just invested into the business, and the next step will be buying some property, plant, and equipment.
-So Alex’s example would be, he bought a coffee stand.
-So let's just change the numbers a little bit from Alex.
-Let's just say he spend $100 on buying a coffee stand.
-So that would be this transaction number two now.
-So the coffee stand would be a non-cash asset-- specifically, property, plant, and equipment.
-It's not cash.
-We invested cash, so therefore it's a non-cash asset.
-It's an investment-- property, plant, and equipment.
-So we put 100 there.
-But now, again, we got to balance this.
-Well, we know that we spent 100 on buying this coffee stand so we'll take 100 out and make this a negative number.
-I'll just put this in brackets.
-You can obviously put a minus in front of it.
-So we have one asset going down, one asset going up.
+Take a more complex example.
+Suppose that with the $120 they invested into the business, Alex is buying PPE, and they spent $100 on buying a coffee stand.
+The coffee stand is a non–cash asset, as it is an investment in PPE.
+Accordingly, $100 goes under non–cash assets.
+This transaction needs to balance.
+For the $100 spent on buying the coffee stand, $100 comes out of cash and makes it a negative number; at the same time, PPE goes up.
+Thus, one asset goes down and one asset goes up.

-So here, different to the first transaction, everything just happens on the asset side.
-We have one asset going down and one asset going up.
-But the balance sheet equation still balances.
-So we have minus 100, plus 100-- a net effect of 0 on the asset side.
-I'm highlighting this because, as we walk through transactions in this course, transactions can happen on different sides of the balance sheet, but we always have to have at least two, otherwise it wouldn't balance.
-We always have to have at least two, and we got to make sure that if one goes up, either if it's on the same side and something else goes down, like I just showed you, or if something goes up something has to go up on the opposite side.
+In this example, unlike the first transaction, everything happens on the asset side, with one asset going down and one asset going up.
+However, the balance sheet equation still balances, because the asset side has minus 100 and plus 100 (a net effect of 0).
+This point is important, because although transactions can happen on different sides of the balance sheet, there must always be at least two transactions.
+If something goes up, either something else on the same side goes down (as in the last example) or something on the other side goes up.